14 min reading Thu May 05 2022

 What is the impact of your digital footprint

-As you can probably tell, your company's current digital footprint will only grow over time, exposing it's brand and increasing the amount of information shared.
-Add to that an increase in the number of third parties which extend the digital footprint, which grow your business but also increase your threat exposure to cyber risks.
+As you can probably tell, your company's current digital footprint will only grow over time, exposing its brand and increasing the amount of information shared.
+Add to that an increase in the number of third parties which extends the digital footprint, which grows your business but also increase your threat exposure to cyber risks.

 Chapter 2: How to get a view on your digital footprint?

 Well, the answer is the good old "it depends".
-There are different approaches to how to generate a view on your digital footprint.
+There are different approaches to how to generate a view of your digital footprint.

 Generally, we distinguish between active digital footprint and passive digital footprint.
-Put simply, the active are left intentionally by users and passive and left unintentionally.
+Put simply, the active footprint is left intentionally by users and passive footprint is left unintentionally.

-Passive digital footprint is digital tracing data connected to a user which are left by other users or collected via activities that the user does without intent.
-Examples of passive footprint include social media activity where others tag a user(including questionable images), search engine results, website visits and unsafe websites visits, or online activities such as shopping apps financial data tracing.
+The passive digital footprint is digital tracing data connected to a user which is left by other users or collected via activities that the user does without intent.
+Examples of passive footprint include social media activity where others tag a user(including questionable images), search engine results, website visits and unsafe website visits, or online activities such as shopping apps and financial data tracing.